bi-zone/rdtsc-checkvirt-poc/README.md

 ## Authors
 This vulnerability was found by Innokentiy Sennovskiy.
 Special thanks to Alexander Salikov for help with testing and POCs.
 ## Disclaimer
-The papers are not final, they are still in the progress of checking for mistakes.
+The papers are not final, they are still in process of checking for mistakes.